A Simple Algorithm for Scalable Monte Carlo Inference: Experimental analysis

 In both cases we start inference with the CD algorithm~\cite{Carreira-Perpinan2005} (learning rate $a=0.1$ and $m=1$) and after several initial steps start the EE algorithm (learning rate $a=0.005$ , $c=0.001$ and $m=1$).
 To visualize our results, we directly compute the log-likelihood function, given by Eq.~(\ref{eq:3}), and present its value as a function of the step $t$ in Fig.~\ref{Fig:3}.

 Fig.~\ref{Fig:3}~(a) shows the calculated log-likelihood~(\ref{eq:3}) of the ensemble as a result of fitting the observed data using the VBM model~(\ref{eq:VBM}).
 The EE algorithm is initialized with ${\theta}_{ij}$ values calculated at step 4 of the CD algorithm.
 One can see that the convergence of the EE algorithm is slower than that of CD.
 After convergence, the results produced by CD and EE algorithms are equivalent.
-This computational result confirms our theoretical finding: CD is a consistent estimator when the data generated with a model are fitted with the same model (see Section~\ref{Method}).
+This computational result confirms our theoretical finding: CD is a consistent estimator\cite{Byshkin2018} (see Supplemetary Infromation).
+Furthermore, these results suggest that estimation of parameters by contrastive divergence is equivalent to estimation of parameters by MLE, when the data under study is fitted by the same model, by which it was genetated.
 A different situation is shown in Fig.~\ref{Fig:3}~(b).
 Here we show the likelihood of the data generated by the VBM model~(\ref{eq:VBM}) and fitted with the 1D Ising model~(\ref{eq:Ising}).
 Now the EE algorithm is initialized with ${\theta}_{ij}$ values calculated at step 29 of the CD algorithm.
 One can see that CD and EE algorithms converge to different values of the likelihood.
 The EE algorithm computes MLE and the likelihood obtained with this algorithm is significantly higher than that obtained with CD.